Purdue-CS193/homework-0-smathur23/index.md

+# Saahil Mathur's First CS193 Homework
+  - learning to use terminal
+  - making stuff on Github
+  - No final exam

 ### Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.